IMDB-2-0/CS497-B/services/dashboard/README.md

 - #### '/disliked' (GET)

 Required query parameters:
-The '/liked' and '/disliked' endpoints require a 'userID' query parameter.
+'userID'

 Action:
-They retrieve the the user's liked or disliked movies from the database.
+Retrieve the the user's liked or disliked movies from the database

 Return values:
-They respond with a JSON object containing these data.
+JSON object containing the user's liked or disliked movies

 - #### '/liked/delete' (DELETE)

 Required query parameters:
-The '/liked/delete' endpoint requires 'userID' and 'movieID' query parameters.
+'userID' and 'movieID'

 Action:
 Deletes the specified like or dislike from the database.

 - #### '/liked/add' (POST)

 Required body parameters:
-The '/liked/add' endpoint requires 'userID', 'movieID', and 'rating' parameters in the request body.
+'userID', 'movieID', and 'rating'.
 (Dislike corresponds to a rating of 1 and like corresponds to a rating of 5.)

 Action:
 The like or dislike is added to the database.